 To easily use this relatively complicated sensor we need two software libraries that will do all the heavy lifting for us.
-Those are also provided by Adafruit here (unified sensor interface).
+Those are also provided by Adafruit here (sensor driver) and here (unified sensor interface).
 Installing and using libraries from GitHub is explained in Annex I.